 An unmissable thing to do in Amsterdam, it’s the oldest and most controversial area in the city.
 So there’s actually a lot of history steeped in these sinful streets – you can even find the Oude Kerk, the city’s oldest church (dating back to 1213), in this area, which may or may not say something about the mindset of the city!
 There’s also coffee shops, jazz bars and pubs to visit here.

 Unusual Things to Do in Amsterdam

-Though it may sound weirder than it is, Our Lord in the Attic is actually a Catholic church set across three canal houses – purpose-built during a time in Amsterdam’s history when being a practising Catholic was punishable by prison, torture or death.
-Travel back in time on a visit to this 17th century house of worship for one of the more unusual things to do in Amsterdam.
+Though it may sound weirder than it is, Our Lord in the Attic is actually a Catholic church set across three canal houses – purpose-built during a time in Amsterdam’s history when being a practicing Catholic was punishable by prison, torture or death.
+Travel back in time on a visit to this 17th-century house of worship for one of the more unusual things to do in Amsterdam.